-The measure requires the Legislature to provide a process by law to permit counties to submit a referendum to the voters for a local option sales tax or ad valorem tax to supplement community college funding.
-Counties which pass tax referendums by a margin of 2/3 of the voters may levy a local option sales tax or an ad valorem tax not subject to millage limits.
-The revenues generated and collected by these local option taxes must be used to supplement community college funding exclusively.
+The measure directs the Legislature to provide a process, by law, to permit counties to submit a referendum to the voters for a local option sales tax to supplement community college funding.
+Counties which pass tax referendums by a margin of 2/3 of the voters may levy a local option sales tax.